-Management expects operating losses to continue for the foreseeable future.
-As a result, the Company will need to raise additional capital.
-If sufficient funds on acceptable terms are not available when needed, the Company could be required to significantly reduce its operating expenses and delay, reduce the scope of, or eliminate one or more of its development programs.
-Failure to manage discretionary spending or raise additional financing, as needed, may adversely impact the Company's ability to achieve its intended business objectives.
+The Company anticipates operating losses and negative operating cash flows to continue for the foreseeable future.
+The Company had cash, cash equivalents and marketable securities of \$43.2 million as of December 31, 2023.
+The future viability of the Company is dependent on its ability to raise additional capital to finance its operations.
+Although the Company has been successful in raising capital in the past, there is no assurance that it will be successful in obtaining such additional financing.
+If sufficient funds on acceptable terms are not available when needed, the Company could be further required to significantly reduce its operating expenses and delay, reduce the scope of, or eliminate one or more of its development programs.
+Failure to manage discretionary spending or raise additional financing, as needed, may adversely impact the Company's ability to achieve its intended business objectives, or the Company may be forced to liquidate assets where possible, or to cease operations or file for bankruptcy protection.
+The Company expects that its cash, cash equivalents, and marketable securities will be sufficient to fund its operations for a period of at least one year from the date the accompanying financial statements are filed with the Securities and Exchange Commission.